aidanjohnson/dt7816/README.md

    tar -xzvf INSTALL.tar.gz
    ```

-   Save these (a shell script, a Python executable program, the `bat-array` program files, and a directory containing the NetBeans IDE project templates) in `~/Downloads`.
+   Save these (a shell script, a Python executable program, the `recorder` program files, and a directory containing the NetBeans IDE project templates) in `~/Downloads`.
    * `build_dev.sh`
    * `build_examples.py`
    * `main.c`, `Makefile`, `README.md`